owncloud/docs/docs/style-guide.md

 ## Hyphenated Words

 In English, composite terms are rarely hyphenated except for adjectives.
-Some nouns have become one word overtime:
+Some nouns have become one word over time:

 username